• Skip to primary navigation

 Old Bay Shrimp one white plate with lemon wedge.

-Old bay seasoning is a blend of spices, heavy on the celery salt, pepper, and paprika.
-Produced by McCormick & Company, this spice blend popularly used as a seafood seasoning.
-However, it can just as well be used on poultry and other meats too.
+Produced by McCormick & Company, this spice mix is popularly used as a seafood seasoning.
+However, it can just as well be used on poultry and other meats.
 You can find it in any major grocery store's spice aisle.

-This recipe is very simple to create.
-The shrimp is tossed in oil and seasoning, then baked in a 400 degree oven for 10 minutes.
-Yep, it is that simple!
+This Old Bay shrimp recipe is very simple to create.
+The deveined shrimp is placed in a large mixing bowl and tossed with oil and seasoning.
+Then place it on a baking sheet in a single layer and bake in a 400-degree oven for 10 minutes.

 Baked old bay shrimp dusted with Old Bay seasoning.